NVIDIA/spark-rapids/docs/supported_ops.md

 <th>UDT</th>
 </tr>
 <tr>
-<td>AggregateInPandasExec</td>
+<td rowspan="1">AggregateInPandasExec</td>
+<td rowspan="1">The backend for an Aggregation Pandas UDF, this accelerates the data transfer between the Java process and the Python process.
+It also supports scheduling GPU resources for the Python process when enabled.</td>
 <td>Input</td>
-<td>The backend for an Aggregation Pandas UDF, this accelerates the data transfer between the Java process and the Python process.
-It also supports scheduling GPU resources for the Python process when enabled.</td>
 <td>None</td>
 <td>S</td>
 <td>S</td>